Zyber-Limited/codestandards.github.io/index.md

 If another developer joins you on your project, tries to build on it, or attempts to debug it or change it, they won't have to read through the _entire_ code document to figure out what code performs which functions.

 ### Commenting
-Use comments to
+Always use comments to explain what your code/function is doing.
-Don't comment on the obvious.
+Try to avoid commenting on the obvious or on simple self explanatory code.
 > **Fail**

     let  i  =  1;  // Setting i to 1;